julian-molina/Documentation/pages/suite/suite-testing-environment.md

 {% include /network/market-reference.md heading="######" icon="50" adding="######" configuring="" starting="" content="yes" definition="yes" table="yes" more="yes"%}

-{% include note.html content="Notice how testing sessions do not require a key instance, as these sessions do not connect with the exchange." %}
+{% include note.html content="Notice how testing sessions do not require a key reference, as these sessions do not connect with the exchange." %}

 {% include /data_mine/execution-started-event.md heading="######" icon="50" adding="######" configuring="" starting="" content="yes" definition="yes" table="yes" more="yes"%}